pcesarperez/numbers-and-letters/README.md

 1. Expand the range of accepted Spanish numerals to:
 	- Thousands.
 For example "mil" (1000), "tres mil uno" (3001) or "dos mil cuatrocientos cincuenta y ocho" (2458).
-	- Millions.
-Well, you get the idea.
+	- Millions, then.
+You get the idea.
 2. Add an English mode, using [short scale](https://en.wikipedia.org/wiki/Long_and_short_scales), up to millions.
 3. Add a French mode, using long scale, up to millions.
 4. Expand the range of accepted Spanish numerals to weird numbers in the long scale, like "millardos" (10<sup>9</sup>).